xaviero98-stack/Kubernetes/Project/README.md

-# Turning MongoDB Ops Data into Near Real-Time Power BI Insights
+# A Turning MongoDB Ops Data into Near Real-Time Power BI Insights on Kubernetes

 Project Objective